alanrogers/popgen/README.md

 The files on the website for this course are of several types: lecture slides, tutorials, and so on.
-Most of these are written in LaTeX or Markdown, and the sources are in various subdirectories below:
+Most of these are written in LaTeX or Markdown, and the sources are in various subdirectories.

+For this public github repository, I've removed all copyrighted files.
+Consequently, the .html and .php files have some dead links to these missing files.

 * **homework** contains a 43-page collection of algebraic homework exercises, with answers to even-numbered exercises at the back.